 Content Creation

-16 min read
+18 min read

 Last updated

-As a content creator, YouTube isn’t a platform you can ignore.
+YouTube isn’t a platform you can ignore.
 It attracts more users every month (two billion!) than any other social media platform, including Facebook, making it one of the most popular sites in the world.
 People watch over a billion hours of video there every day.

 But while there’s definitely an audience, there’s also plenty of competition.
 There are 37 million YouTube channels, 22,000 of which have more than a million subscribers.
 This means that even though YouTube represents an incredible opportunity for creators, you have to take it seriously if you expect to be successful.

-So as a creator, you probably want a presence on YouTube, whether to promote your business, build an audience, explore a hobby, or generate some revenue.
+So as a creator, you probably want a presence on YouTube, whether to promote your business, build a dedicated audience, explore a hobby, or generate some revenue.
 You might be wondering how to start a YouTube channel.
 In this guide, we give you an actionable set of steps to start your own YouTube channel and be successful.

 Action